 - In 1831, the mail was carried on foot once a month

 - In 1832, on horseback once a week

 - In 1833, by wagon once a week

 - In 1834, by stagecoach semi-weekly

 - In 1835 and 1836, by stage tri-weekly

-Jonathan N. Bailey served as postmaster until November 2, 1832, when he was succeeded by his son-in-law, John S.C.
+Jonathan N. Bailey served as Postmaster until November 2, 1832, when he was succeeded by his son-in-law, John S.C.
 Hogan, who moved the post office to the southwest corner of Franklin and South Water Streets.

-March 3, 1837, Sidney Abell was appointed Postmaster.
-In May of that year, to accommodate the large increase in the business, the post office was moved to Bigelow’s Building on Clark, between Lake and South Water Streets, where it remained for some time and then moved to the Saloon Building on Lake Street.
+On March 3, 1837, Sidney Abell was appointed Postmaster.
+In May of that year, to accommodate the significant increase in the business, the post office was moved to Bigelow's Building on Clark, between Lake and South Water Streets, where it remained for some time and then moved to the Saloon Building on Lake Street.

 Compiled by Dr. Neil Gale, Ph.D.

 "SAVAGE" is a word defined in U.S. dictionaries as a Noun, Verb, Adjective, and Adverb.
 Definitions include: